-In conjunction with the Acquisition, the Corporation completed a private placement as described in Note 11 to the accompanying Interim Financial Statements.
+In conjunction with the Acquisition, the Corporation completed a private placement as described in Note 10 of the financial statements.
 The Corporation intends to use the proceeds from the private placement to fund the proposed work program for the Assets.
 Proceeds will be used for expenditures which qualify as "Canadian exploration expenses" ("CEE") and "flow-through mining expenditures" both within the meaning of the Income Tax Act (Canada).
 The Corporation will renounce such CEE in accordance with the rules and regulations of the Income Tax Act (Canada).